 The Charter of fundamental rights of the European Union says, chapter three, article 21: 'Any discrimination based on any ground such as sex, race, colour, ethnic or social origin, genetic features, languages, religion or belief, political or any other opinion, membership of a national minority, property, birth, disability, age or sexual orientation shall be prohibited.'

-Today there is a knowledge deficit among people in general, public authorities and politicians concerning relations between veggie belief systems and fair treatment.
+Today there exists a knowledge deficit among people in general, among public authorities and politicians concerning relations between veggie belief systems and fair treatment.
 Especially relevant and urgent is knowledge enhancement for preschool personnel, teachers, school restaurant personnel and fellow students.
-Children embracing a veggie ethic today risk encountering prejudices and unfair treatment.
+Children today embracing a veggie ethic are at risk of encountering prejudices and unfair treatment.
 There is a risk for decreased self-respect and self-esteem.

-It is the responsibility of adults in preschools and schools to ensure that this does not happen and that all children can feel secure regardless of belief or ethical conviction.
-In the case of veggie convictions, this means the right to a veggie diet but also respect of the individual and his/her outlook socially, education wise and in the schools’ equal treatment plans.
+It is the responsibility of adults in preschools and schools to ensure that this does not happen and that all children may feel secure regardless of belief or ethical conviction.
+In the case of veggie convictions, this means the right to a veggie diet, as well as respect of the individual and his/her outlook socially, education wise and in the schools’ equal treatment plans.

 School personnel and paediatricians may still think that veggie diets are deficient alternatives for children.
 This idea can be traced back to old recommendations from the Swedish National Food Administration, however these have been superseded and there are no longer any objections to children eating a well-balanced vegetarian or vegan diet.